-D. Approximating Fluents
+2.4 Approximating Fluents

 The fluents associated with features are the target of the representation in DyKnow.
 A feature has exactly one fluent in the world which is its true value over time.
 The actual fluent will almost never be known due to uncertain and incomplete information.
 Instead we have to create approximations of the fluent.
 Therefore, the primitive unit of knowledge is the fluent approximation.
-In DyKnow there are two representations for approximated fluents, the fluent stream and the fluent generator.
-The fluent stream is a set of observations of a fluent or samples of an approximated fluent.
+In DyKnow there are two representations for approximated fluents, the fluent generator and the sample trace.
 The fluent generator is a procedure which can compute an approximated value of the fluent for any time-point.
+The sample trace is a set of observations of a fluent or samples of an approximated fluent.
 Since a fluent may be approximated in many different ways each feature may have many approximated fluents associated with it.
-The purpose of DyKnow is to describe and represent these fluent generators and fluent streams in such a way that they correspond to useful approximations of fluents in the world.
+The purpose of DyKnow is to describe and represent these fluent generators and sample traces in such a way that they correspond to useful approximations of fluents in the world.